ztuskes/Garmin-Launcher-icon-generator/README.md

 1. **Place the Files in the Same Directory:**

-   Ensure that `manifest.xml` and `original.png` are in the same directory as the `generate.py` script.
+   Ensure that `original.png` are in the same directory as the `generate.py` script.

 2. **Run the Script:**